Bonita V. Saunders: Professional career

 Saunders received her Ph.D. in computational and applied mathematics from Old Dominion University in 1985.
 She earned her M.S. in Mathematics from the University of Virginia and her B.A. in Mathematics from the College of William and Mary.
 She worked at the BDM corporation for four years and has published a number of papers.
 A list of her papers can be found at the dblp "Computer Science" bibliography.
 Her current research interests include, "Visualization of Complex Functions Data, Numerical Software for Special Functions, Numerical Grid Generation, [and] Numerical Solution of Partial Differential Equations."

 Saunders has made a number of contributions to the Mathematical Association of America (MAA).
-From 1999-2002, she served as the MD-DC-VA Section treasurer.
-From 2004-2009, she was on the Selection Committee for the Etta Z. Falconer Lecture (sponsored by the MAA and the Association for Women in Mathematics AWM).
+From 1999 to 2002, she served as the MD-DC-VA Section treasurer.
+From 2004 to 2009, she was on the selection committee for the Etta Z. Falconer Lecture (sponsored by the MAA and the Association for Women in Mathematics AWM).
 She was also on the MAA Business Industry Government Committee from 2012-2017, and was the MD-DC-VA Section Representative to the MAA Congress in 2019.
 As of 2020 she is on the editorial board for Mathematics Magazine and the Society for Industrial and Applied Mathematics (SIAM) Board of Trustees.